poseidon2022/EBSBP-Using-GNNs/Embedding/README.md

         print(f"Instruction '{instruction}' not found in the embedding map.")
 ```

-The `embedding_map.pickle` is used in the `ProGraML` project module which generates the graph representation of the programs.
+The `embedding_map.pickle` file contains a dictionary mapping preprocessed LLVM instructions to their embedding vectors (as NumPy arrays).
+This map can be used in the ProGraML project module to generate graph representations of programs.

+### Output Files

+- `skipgram_model.pt`: The trained Skip-Gram model weights.
+- `embedding_map.pickle`: A dictionary mapping preprocessed LLVM instructions to their embedding vectors.
+- **XFG Diagrams** (if visualization is enabled):
+  - `<filename>_control.png`: Diagram showing only control flow edges.
+  - `<filename>_data.png`: Diagram showing only data dependency edges.
+  - `<filename>.png`: Diagram showing both control and data edges (generated in `both` mode).